-Today’s watermelon smoothie recipe presents you an indispensable drink at outdoor family reunions and pool parties.
+Today’s watermelon smoothie recipe presents you with an indispensable drink for outdoor family reunions, pool parties, and National Watermelon Day (August 3).

 Nothing tastes more like summer than a freshly blended smoothie.
 This watermelon smoothie will get you through the hot season joyfully and refreshingly.